 Falcons have never scored against Sweden

-Interestingly, Slovakia have never beaten Sweden in four previous attempts; the head-to-head numbers reading two wins for the home side and a couple of draws.
+Interestingly, Slovakia has never beaten Sweden in four previous attempts; the head-to-head numbers reading two wins for the home side and a couple of draws.
 Add to that the fact The Falcons have never even managed to score a goal vs Sweden and it becomes clear who you should back in this match.
 Sweden hammered their opponents 6-0 when the rivals last went toe-to-toe, back in January of last year.

 We should, therefore, keep it simple and support the home win in your betting tips and predictions.
-Sweden have been priced up at 19/20 – top price 888sport.
+Sweden has been priced up at 19/20 – top price 888sport.
 You can back them to win to nil again at 19/10 (Coral).
 That makes more sense than the away day, yours at 7/2 (Bet365).
 The draw goes 11/5 with the same firm.

 Denmark – Austria

 Follow this friendly match on Tuesday from 7.45pm as the Sky Sports cameras set-up at MCH Arena.
 These sides have met only once before in recorded competitive history.
 Then it was Austria who came out on top, nicking a 2-1 win back in 2010 thanks to goals from Schimer and Wallner.
 Bendtner struck a reply in what was an even contest.
 However, in the end, the right side got the result they were after.

 We expect Denmark to improve, but only slightly.
 They picked up draws against Australia, France and Croatia at the World Cup and kept a clean-sheet when beating Wales in the Nations League recently.
 Both sides would see a level finish as a useful result and that’s our best bet.

 Back the draw at 23/10 through William Hill or push your luck a bit further and take both teams to score in a draw at 18/5 (888sport).
 Those preferring to take sides can have Denmark 5/4 or Austria 12/5, both at Ladbrokes.